VIMAH/Chainlink-Fund-Dapp/README.md

 # Chainlink-Fund-Dapp
-een gedecentraliseerde fondsenwervingsapplicatie te implementeren waarbij bijdragers ETH kunnen sturen en de eigenaar later de fondsen kan opvragen.
-Het contract gebruikt Chainlink-orakels om de prijs van ETH in USD te volgen en vereist een minimale bijdrage in USD.
+To implement a decentralized fundraising application where contributors can send ETH, and the owner can later withdraw the funds.
+The contract utilizes Chainlink oracles to track the price of ETH in USD and requires a minimum contribution in USD.